michaeltieso/zsilencer-docs/gameguide.md

 |  |  |  |  |  |
 |  |  |  |  |  |

-Rocketammo	Rocket		250	2
-Flamerammo	Flamer Ammo	Kills any unshielded target.
-No shield has been made that the Crucible flamer cannot ignore.
-Deadly at close range.
-200	2
-Poisonicon	Poison	Only available for Black Rose.
-A more devious strain of the Orion Flare, the Poison Flare incapacitates its victims in seconds and leaves them poisoned as well.
-Environmentally disastrous, but highly lethal.
-100	1
-Secpassicon	Security Pass	Only available for Caliber.
-Unlimited security access.
-Government agents will ignore you in the field.
-1000	1
-Healthicon	Health Pack	Only available for Noxis.
-A small portable boost for Noxis agents in the field.
-Restores lost health, but must be manually applied.
-100	1
-Virusicon	Virus	Only available for Static.
-A portable virus whipped up by the snotty underage hackers of Static.
-Gives you immediate control over cannons and robots in the field.
-May harm enemy in-base weapon stations.
-400	1
-Laztracticon	Lazarus Tract	Only available for Lazarus.
-The definitive and unquestionable truth about Mars' oddest and most powerful religious organization.
-Helpful in converting disbelieving citizens to your cause.
-300	1
-Bombicon	E. M. P Bomb	Upon detonation it emits a electromagnetic pulse that drops all shields in a several mile radius.
-The user is protected by a frequency modulator that comes with the device.
-1000	4
-Bombicon	Shaped Bomb	Derived from the plasma bomb, this bomb focus its destructive force upwards.
-100	1 Bombicon	Plasma Bomb	An indiscriminate terrorist device capable of killing even a perfectly healthy opponent.
+Bombicon	Plasma Bomb	An indiscriminate terrorist device capable of killing even a perfectly healthy opponent.
 A core explosion with multiple shrapnel tendrils, extremely lethal.
 200	2
 Plasdeticon	Plasma Detonator	A remote detonation device.
 Deploy in strategic locations and detonate from a safe distance.
 200	2
 Cannonicon	Fixed Cannon	A stationary laser turret with excellent offensive and defensive capabilities.
 This mechanical friend in the field can do your work for you.
 200	1